Preparing for Your Arrival

 Health Forms

-You will need to fill out a health history form indicating your personal and family health history, demographic information, tuberculosis assessment, and immunization records, including meningitis vaccine requirements.
+New students need to fill out a health history form indicating personal and family health history, demographic information, tuberculosis assessment, and immunization records, including meningitis vaccine requirements.
 Completion of this form is mandatory for all new and all transfer students.
-Please go to the F&M admission portal and follow the instructions on completion and submission of the required forms.
+When available, please go to your Class of 2028 Canvas course follow the instructions on completion and submission of the required forms.
 You can direct all questions related to health form requirements to studentwellness@fandm.edu.

 Health Insurance